 X-ray photoelectron spectroscopy

 For each sample, two to three particles of biochar from the same production batch were mounted in a Thermo Fisher Scientific Nexsa XPS using EM-Tec CT6 high purity conductive double sided adhesive carbon tabs.
 Spectra were acquired as averages of 10 scans using an Al K X-ray source in constant analyser energy mode with a spot size of 100 µm, a pass energy of 50 eV, and a step size of 0.1 eV.
 An electron flood gun was used to reduce charging of samples in the beam.
 Between each of 10 sets of scans, the 100 µm analysis region was etched for 10 s with a 2 keV monatomic Ar ion beam.
+It must be noted that damage from this ion beam etching may have affected the results of subsequent measurements.
+In fact, it has been shown that cluster ion sources are more suitable than are monatomic ion sources for depth profiling of organic polymers.
+[32]

 The carbon core-electron binding region (~281-293 eV, C1s) was then background-adjusted, charge-shifted, and fit with four peaks to quantify the bonding state of carbon atoms using ‘Thermo Avantage’ software (v5.9921) from Thermo Fisher as follows.
 First, 4 peaks were added with an ‘Enhanced’ Shirley background using the ‘Peak Add’ function.
 From least to greatest peak binding energy (BE), these peaks were defined as C=C, C-C, & C-H; C-O; C=O; and O-C=O. Peaks in each spectrum were then constrained to have the same Gaussian-Lorentzian products and full widths at half maximum, and fit was optimised using Powell’s method with ‘Convergence’ set to 0.0001 and a maximum of 100 iterations.
 All spectra for a given sample (10 etch levels) were then uniformly charge shifted such that the maximum peak BE of the first peak (C=C, C-C, C-H) was 285 eV.
 In some cases, where variation between etch levels was particularly great, it was necessary to instead use the adaptive charge fitting function of the software, shifting each level’s first peak to 285 eV.
 Next, the latter three peaks (carbon bonded to oxygen) were constrained to ranges taken from literature (see Table 2),[33] and fit optimisation was repeated.
 Then, if needed, charge shifting of all spectra in a given sample was repeated to bring the first peak within the range specified by Table 2, and fit optimisation was repeated once again.
 Finally, if needed, either the first peak was constrained to the range specified in Table 2, or individual levels were manually charge shifted, and fit optimisation was repeated once more.